1j01/jspaint/README.md

 * After adding text, save as SVG or HTML with selectable text
 * <kbd>Alt</kbd> as a shortcut for the eyedropper, as long as it doesn't conflict with keyboard navigation of menus
 * Loading palettes (I've started a [project](https://github.com/1j01/palette.js/) for this)
-* Rotate image by arbitrary angle
+* Rotate image by arbitrary angle!
 * Alternate themes (You can already style it with browser extensions like Stylebot or Stylish)
 * Noncontiguous fill (Probably by holding <kbd>Shift</kbd> and using the fill tool)
 * Optionally treat almost-equal colors as equal